Orpingalik

 Orpingalik was a Netsilik Inuk angakkuq (spiritual healer) and oral poet who provided anthropological input to Danish explorer Knud Rasmussen during the latter's 1921–1924 expedition.

 Orpingalik was married to an Inuk woman named Uvlunuaq, also a noted poet.
-The couple's son Igsivalitaq killed a hunting partner in 1921 and fled his homeland to escape the Royal Canadian Mounted Police.
+The couple had two recorded sons: Igsivalitaq, who killed a hunting partner in 1921 and fled his homeland to escape the Royal Canadian Mounted Police; and Inugjak, who drowned while he and his father tried to cross a river.